MyWebIntelligence/mwiR/README.md

     crawlurls("IATravail", limit = 10)

-    ## [1] "Land IATravail not found"

-    ## [1] 0

 ### Crawl Domains

     crawlDomain(1000)

-    ## Error during download or extraction of content with TRAFILATURA:

-    ## Warning in rep(no, length.out = len): 'x' is NULL so the result will be NULL

-    ## Error during download or extraction of content with ARCHIVE.ORG:

-    ## ALL parser and GET failed for URL:https://NA

-    ## NA domain could not be crawled due to insufficient data

-    ## Error processing URL:  - Parameter 2 does not have length 1.

-    ## The update of Domain table is succed.

 The `crawlDomain()` function crawls domains and updates the Domain table with the fetched data.